-Myokit can import models from CellML and export to C, matlab and python.
-By writing your own export modules you can set up experiments or analyses and re-use them for different models.
-Conversely, the separation of model code from engine allows you to run multiple types of analysis without having to rework your model.
+Myokit can import models from CellML or SBML and export to C, matlab, python, CUDA, OpenCL and more.
+The separation of model code from engine allows you to run multiple types of analysis without having to rework your model.
+Conversely, scripted experiments set up using Myokit can be repeated for different models with little or no modifications.

 An example using the API

-1. A model definition, in myokit’s model definition syntax This contains all model equations, comments, units and the initial values of the state variables.
+- A model definition (in myokit's model definition syntax).
+This contains all model equations, comments, units and the initial values of the state variables.

-2. A pacing protocol, in a syntax described here This can be either a periodic stimulus, for ordinary pacing, or a more complex protocol that mimicks path-clamp experiments.
+- A pacing protocol.
+This can be either a periodic stimulus for ordinary pacing, or a more complex protocol that mimicks patch-clamp experiments.

-3. A plot script, in plain python In this part, you set up the simulation, run it and process the results.
+- A plot script (in plain python).
+In this part, you set up the simulation, run it and process the results.

 In the example below, we’re going to ignore the plot script and use only the model and protocol: